 Gina and Aaron at the Corner Market

 The Fall Festival

-continues to get bigger every year, as does the Corner Market,
+continues to grow each year, as does the Corner Market,

-at the Corner Market show that Cox Farms continues to develop new seasonal events and to keep the Cox Farms family business at the heart of the community we’ve served for nearly 40 years.
+, Cox Farms' nighttime haunt event, debuted in 2008 and has been growing rapidly ever since.
+Cox Farms continues to develop new seasonal events and to keep the Cox Farms family business at the heart of the community we’ve served for more than 40 years.